 We seek to be a peaceful gathering place in a neighborhood that has experienced violence and neglect.
 We are a safe, inviting place for neighbors to gather to promote reconciliation and peace.
 We work to eliminate prejudice and discrimination against the economically and socially marginalized by creating a space where individuals from all backgrounds may gather around the concept of a community table.

-Tricklebee Café is part of the One World Everybody Eats Network along with over 50 cafés across the U.S. Learn more: https://www.oneworldeverybodyeats.org/
+Tricklebee Café is part of the One World Everybody Eats Network along with dozens of cafés across the U.S. Learn more: https://www.oneworldeverybodyeats.org/

 Come Visit Us!

 We’re located at 4424 W. North Ave. in the historic Uptown Crossing District of the Sherman Park neighborhood.
 Enjoy our freshly-made soups, sandwiches, baked goods, and hot drinks.
 Gluten free and vegan options available daily.